Jump to the Content

 Data Quality Scores

-Score elements Publishable data
+Score element Publishable data

-3 Timeline minus latest year – all EF & BC components
+3 Timeline minus latest year: all EF & BC components

-2 Timeline minus latest year – only EF and BC totals
+2 Timeline minus latest year: only EF and BC totals

-1 Timeline minus latest year – no data
+1 Timeline minus latest year: no data

-A Latest-year – all EF & BC components
+A Latest year: all EF & BC components

-B Latest-year – only EF and BC totals
+B Latest year: only EF and BC totals

-C Latest-year – only deficit/reserve status
+C Latest year: only deficit/reserve status

-D Latest-year – no data
+D Latest year: no data

 The following table summarizes the implications of the scores for publishing the data: